pydio/pydio-doc-howto/cells_service_supervisord.md

 ### For CentOS

-On a RHEL/CentOS systems, this is a config sample that will run cells as a service.
+On a RHEL/CentOS system and assuming you have followed our [recommended best practices](/en/docs/cells/v2/os-specific-guides) during installation, here is a config sample that will run Cells as a service.

-This configuration is based on a system that has a **pydio** Unix account.
-Please refer to [this tutorial](/en/docs/cells/v1/centosrhel-systems) or adapt to your custom setup if necessary.
+This configuration is based on a system that has, among others, a **pydio** Unix account.
+Please adapt to your custom setup if necessary.

 - Install supervisor: `sudo yum install supervisor`
 - Create a new file `/etc/supervisord.d/cells.ini` with following content: